 Many hedge funds use leverage when conducting trades, which means that they make investments using borrowed money.
 What’s appealing about this move is that it has the potential to leave investors with higher rates of return.
 The absence of SEC oversight is another appealing feature of hedge funds because of the flexibility it affords managers.

 Using leverage has the potential to create huge returns.
 But if a leveraged investment doesn’t perform well, the fund (and its investors) could face enormous losses.
 Hedge funds are also less liquid than mutual funds, meaning that your money could be locked up in the fund for a longer period of time than it would be in a mutual fund or exchange-traded fund.

 Think of a hedge fund as a mutual or an exchange-traded fund on steroids.
 It can seriously, suddenly supercharge your portfolio’s performance, but it can also do it serious damage.
 Part of the reason for that is that manager discretion is virtually unlimited, whether in terms of industries, global regions or securities traded.
 In other words, hedge funds are not for everyone.
 Even for people who are accredited investors it would be wise to keep a significant portion of their portfolio in investments that are less risky than hedge funds.

 Tips on Investing

 - Consider talking to a financial advisor about how to best handle your financial assets.
-If you don’t have a financial advisor yet, finding one doesn’t have to be complicated.
-SmartAsset’s financial advisor matching tool can help you connect with professional advisors in your local area.
-It takes just a few minutes to get your personalized recommendations online.
-If you’re ready, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s financial advisor matching tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.